vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: Correct results of Method B

-XML Reader
+XML reader
 **********

-In certain ocassions, such as when you are creating invoices in another software or in the |SAT| directly, you would want to upload the invoices in Odoo.
-The XML Reader allows you to retrieve the data from an .XML
-file: To do this, navigate to :menuselection:`Accounting --> Customers --> Invoices` and, in the list view, you can press the :guilabel:`Upload` button to select any number of .XML files, and draft invoices will be automatically created.
+In certain occasions, such as when you are creating invoices in another software or in the |SAT| directly, you would want to upload the invoices in Odoo.
+The XML Reader allows you to retrieve the data from an .XML file.
+To do this, navigate to :menuselection:`Accounting --> Customers --> Invoices` and, in the list view, you can press the :guilabel:`Upload` button to select any number of .XML files, and draft invoices will be automatically created.
 This can work also by dragging the files from your computer and dropping them in the view.